microsoft/pxt/docs/extensions/getting-started/simple-extension.md

 This is what the basic entries in the `pxt.json` do:

-* **name**: The package name.
-This is used to search and select the package when you go to add an extension in the editor.
+* **name**: The extension name.
+This is used to search and select the extension when you go to add an extension in the editor.
-* **description**: The description of the package shown in the package gallery.
+* **description**: The description of the extension shown in the extension gallery.
-* **icon**: An icon shown along with the description in the package gallery.
+* **icon**: An icon shown along with the description in the extension gallery.
-* **files**: The list of sources for the code and blocks of the package.
+* **files**: The list of sources for the code and blocks of the extension.
-* **dependencies**: The other packages that the code in this package will rely on.
-Often there is a _core_ package that has basic utility functions, helpers, and or data types that other packages will need.
+* **dependencies**: The other extensions that the code in this extension will rely on.
+Often there is a _core_ extension that has basic utility functions, helpers, and or data types that other extensions will need.

 ### Icon file